hapticssymposium-org/hs2026/site/content/presenting/demos.md

 ## Submission Method

-Proposals for Demos should be submitted using the Google Form.
-The form will be available in December.
+Proposals for Demos should be submitted using the [Google Form](https://forms.gle/wZueuxMTG67923B39).

 Each submission will include the following items: